Involutions on K3 surfaces and derived equivalence: Mukai lattices and derived automorphisms

 \section{Mukai lattices and derived automorphisms}

 Throughout, we work over the complex numbers $\bC$.
-Let $X$ be a complex K3 surface and
+Let $X$ be a projective K3 surface and

 its Picard lattice, a sublattice of a lattice of signature $(3,19)$, with respect to the intersection pairing.
-The Picard lattice determines the automorphisms of $X$: the natural map
+The Picard lattice governs the automorphisms of $X$.
+The composition

-to the quotient of the orthogonal group of the Picard lattice, has finite kernel and cokernel.
+has finite cyclic kernel \cite{Nik-finite,kondo}.
+The image can be computed explicitly, at least up to finite subgroups, in terms of $\Pic(X)$ \cite[\S 2]{LP}.
+Consider the subgroup generated by reflections in $(-2)$-classes, i.e., indecomposable effective divisors of self-intersection $-2$; it acts naturally on the positive cone in $\Pic(X)_{\bR}$.
+Then the image of $\varpi$ is a finite-index subgroup of those elements leaving invariant a fundamental domain for this action, i.e. the ample cone.
 All possible finite $G\subset \Aut(X)$ have been classified, see \cite{BH}.
 Classification of $\Aut(X)$-conjugacy classes of elements or subgroups boils down to lattice theory of $\Pic(X)$; we will revisit it in special cases below.

 The {\em transcendental lattice} of $X$ is the orthogonal complement